 Broken up into monthly payments, that's $54.16 in the US on a 24 month contract for the 128GB version.
 All versions have 12GB of RAM and a microSD card slot for expanding on the built-in storage.

 The top-end Note 20 Ultra has 512GB of internal storage (again with 12GB of RAM), and costs $1,449 / £1,279 / AU$2,199.
 In Australia, there's also a 4G-only version of the phone that costs AU$1,849, but you can't buy that in the UK or US.

-The Note 20 Ultra is far more expensive than the slightly smaller Note 20, but Samsung really holds back on the specs and design of this year’s normal Note and still charges $999 / £849 for it.
-You must really want that stylus not to go with the S20 Plus instead of the Note 20.
+The Note 20 Ultra is also far more expensive than the slightly smaller Note 20, but Samsung really holds back on the specs and design of this year’s normal Note and still charges $999 / £849 for it.
+You must really want that stylus not to go with the S20 Plus or Galaxy S21 Plus instead of the Note 20.

 - Really big phone with squared-off corner; takes two hands to use

 - Mystic Bronze color overshadows Mystic Black and Mystic White